Kandemirryigit/Store-your-username-password-informations/README.md

 -You can directly add your website, username or email and password informations and this informations is going to store in a file.<br/>
 -Maybe you want to create a new password and if you click generate password your password is going to generate and if you want you can use that password.<br/>
--If you want to learn your informations you can write your website's name and if you click seach you can learn other informations.(username/email and password)<br/>
+-If you want to learn your informations you can write your website's name and if you click search you can learn other informations.(username/email and password)<br/>